-Introduce us all to the members / yourself and your musical history?
+Introduce us all to the members / yourself and your musical history.

 Whilst I write all the songs, I perform with an amazing band in the style of acoustic pop jazz.
-I have recorded 3 studio albums and various EP’s and single releases.
+I have recorded 3 studio albums and various EP’s and single release.
 My first album Botany Street was recorded at Abbey Road studios, London.